K2 Expedition

 2

-The initial climb begins on rocky moraine and scree leading to the lower Abruzzi Spur.
-The most important technical feature in this section is House's Chimney — an 18–20 metre vertical gully at approximately 6,000 m, first climbed without artificial aids by Bill House in 1938, now protected by fixed ropes.
+The ascent begins across rocky moraine and scree to the lower Abruzzi Spur.
+The key technical feature is House's Chimney — an 18–20m vertical gully at 6,000m, protected by fixed ropes.
 Camp I sits on a rocky ledge above the Chimney with views down the Godwin-Austen Glacier to Concordia.

 3